3 charged in case of pregnant teen made to drink turpentine

 BARTLEY, W.Va.
 (AP) — Three people have been charged in the case of a sexually abused teen forced to drink turpentine in an attempt to end her pregnancy.

-The woman said she bought the girl a morning-after pill to end the pregnancy, but it didn't work.
-The teen told police that her aunt, Sherry Kirk, then forced her to drink turpentine.
+The mother said a morning-after pill she bought to end the pregnancy didn't work.
+The teen told police her aunt, Sherry Kirk, then forced her to drink turpentine.

-Atwell and the girl's mother were arrested on sexual assault charges.
-Kirk was charged with attempt to kill or injure by poison.
-Each has posted bail and been released from custody.
+Atwell and the girl's mother are charged with sexual assault; Kirk is charged with attempt to kill or injure by poison.
+All three are out on bail pending trial.